sanyaade-machine-learning/wit-tutorial/Readme.md

 }
 ```

-We see that this intent was not recognize correctly by the system.
+We see that this intent was not recognized correctly by the system.
 To fix this problem you need go into your
 [Wit Console Inbox][console_inbox] and correct the system on the user text we just entered.
 At the same time we
 will add some variations for this new intent by going to the [Wit intent page][console_intent]